CoderSunnyLau/WeChatSmallApp_bh/README.md

 # WeChatSmallApp_bh
-A WeChat small app of simple ry600
+A WeChat small app of simple xxx